topr/singleton-examples/README.md

 # Singleton
 ### _The most common, yet not so well known design pattern._

+A singleton is simply a class that is instantiated exactly once.

 According to wiki:
 > In software engineering, the **singleton pattern** is a design pattern that restricts the instantiation of a class to one object.
 > This is useful when exactly one object is needed to coordinate actions across the system.